 and a couple of chapters of longer works are required.

 If you are sending illustration samples, please ensure the file size is smaller than 5MB.

 Take a look in bookshops to see if there are many other books of a similar nature to yours – this is what your book will be competing against, so make sure there is something truly unique about your story.

 Read a lot – see what is out there and support your fellow authors and the industry you want to be a part of.
-Looking at what else is available will give you ideas as to what topics arepopular, but reading a little of them will also give you a sense of the right styles, language and length appropriate for the age-group.
+Looking at what else is available will give you ideas as to what topics are popular, but reading them will also give you a sense of the right styles, language and length appropriate for the age group.